Presidency of Ulysses S. Grant: Amnesty Act of 1872

-Texas was readmitted into the Union on March 30, 1870, Mississippi was readmitted February 23, 1870, and Virginia on January 26, 1870.
+Texas was readmitted into the Union on March 30, 1870, Mississippi was readmitted on February 23, 1870, and Virginia on January 26, 1870.
 Georgia became the last Confederate state to be readmitted into the Union on July 15, 1870.
-All members of the House of Representatives and Senate were seated from the 10 Confederate states who seceded.
+All members of the House of Representatives and Senate were seated from the 10 Confederate states that seceded.
 Technically, the United States was again a united country.
 To ease tensions, Grant signed the Amnesty Act of 1872 on May 23, 1872, which gave amnesty to former Confederates.
 This act allowed most former Confederates, who before the war had taken an oath to uphold the Constitution of the United States, to hold elected public office.
 Only 500 former Confederates remained unpardonable and therefore forbidden to hold elected public office.

-Financial affairs
+Financial policy

 Public Credit Act

-On taking office Grant's first move was signing the Act to Strengthen the Public Credit, which the Republican Congress had just passed.
+On taking office, Grant's first move was signing the Act to Strengthen the Public Credit, which the Republican Congress had just passed.
 It ensured that all public debts, particularly war bonds, would be paid only in gold rather than in greenbacks.
 The price of gold on the New York exchange fell to $130 per ounce – the lowest point since the suspension of specie payment in 1862.

 Federal wages raised

 On May 19, 1869, Grant protected the wages of those working for the U.S. Government.
-In 1868, a law was passed that reduced the government working day to 8 hours; however, much of the law was later repealed that allowed day wages to also be reduced.
-To protect workers Grant signed an executive order that "no reduction shall be made in the wages" regardless of the reduction in hours for the government day workers.
+In 1868, a law was passed that reduced the government working day to 8 hours; however, much of the law was later repealed, allowing day wages to also be reduced.
+To protect workers, Grant signed an executive order that "no reduction shall be made in the wages" regardless of the reduction in hours for the government day workers.